TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1PoPRegion.md

 ```

 ## DESCRIPTION
-This function is used to query a list of BloxOne Threat Defense Point of Presence (PoP) Regions
+This function is used to query a list of Infoblox Threat Defense Point of Presence (PoP) Regions

 ## EXAMPLES